 - If you click Cancel any time during the wizard, your current changes are discarded.
-To save your changes, click Finish at the end of the wizard.
-After you finish the wizard, launch SBM Configurator from the Windows Start menu to continue configuring your installation.
+You must complete the wizard, and then click Finish to save your initial settings.
+If you close SBM Configurator during the wizard, you can launch it again from the Windows Start menu to continue.

-- Once you click Finish at the end of the wizard, SBM Configurator is launched in utility mode, which enables you to configure advanced settings that are not available in wizard mode.
+- Once you click Finish at the end of the wizard, SBM Configurator runs in utility mode, which enables you to configure advanced settings that are not available in wizard mode.

 - When you select a tab in utility mode, corresponding details appear in the main pane.
 Unlike wizard mode, you can configure any tab at any time.